watterott/Wattuino/README.md

 * Arduino Bootloader (optiboot) with auto baud rate detection
 * LC filter on AVCC of the AVR microcontroller
 * All pins of the AVR are available (also ADC6, ADC7)
-* 5V or 3.3V LDO voltage regulator with over current protection (TS5204)
+* 5V or 3.3V LDO voltage regulator with over current protection
+* FTDI connector for programming/communication
+* Size: 33mm x 18mm

 ## Wattuino Nanite 85